ASNaftaly/IsoSeq3_Stickleback/Convert_ID_numbers_to_Combined_analysis_IDs/README.txt

 	input files = individual tissue classification file from SQANTI, BLAST results from individual tissue to combined sexes database output file = blast query matches with full matches marked by "*" and partial matches marked by "-"

+#after BLAST_form9_pull_fullmatches.py; needed to further sort BLAST matches so single tissue isoform would only match with one combined tissues isoform
+Sort_best_matches_BLAST.py
+	function: excludes BLAST matches except the longest alignment of query to subject, sorts through single tissue isoforms 		that match multiple combined sexes isoforms and keeps the match with the longest alignment input files, etc. = <output file from BLAST_form9_pull_fullmatches.py> <individual tissue classification file from SQANTI> <combined tissues classification file from SQANTI> <output sample name, i.e. female.liver.isoform>
+	output files = 2 column tab delimited file with column 1 being the isoform ID from the single tissue analysis and column 2 being the isoform ID from the combined tissues analysis
+	note: also included the option to expand this script to examine the BLAST results that were excluded from the final file